corda/corda-docs-portal/content/en/tools/digital-currencies/issuing/approving-or-rejecting-issuance-requests.md

 An issuance request must be approved by both:

-* The issuer of the digital currency
+* The issuer of the digital currency.
 * The custodian of the digital currency

 The issuer must perform the first approval, followed by the custodian.